citypay/citypay-api-client-dotnet/docs/PaylinkApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="tokenreconciledrequest"></a>
+<a id="tokenreconciledrequest"></a>
 # **TokenReconciledRequest**
 > Acknowledgement TokenReconciledRequest (string token)

 Reconcile Paylink Token

-Marks a Paylink Token as reconciled when reconcilation is performed on the merchant's side.
+Marks a Paylink Token as reconciled when reconciliation is performed on the merchant's side.

 ### Example
 ```csharp